st3faniaalt1ni/TAXII2.0_API/README.md

 ~~~

 # Visualisation (Optional):
-Postman can be used for visualisation of TAXII Endpoints  and Mongo Compass  for TAXII collections in MongoDB.
-Further neo4j frontend can be used for graph cypher queries.
+Postman can be used for visualisation of TAXII Endpoints  and MongoDB Compass  for TAXII collections in MongoDB.
+Further Neo4j frontend can be used for graph cypher queries.